brain-SCC/remote-logger-app/README.md

 ## Using ssh-agent

-If you have to deal with multiple SSH connections you should use an key piar for every host you connect to.
+If you have to deal with multiple SSH connections you should use an key pair for every host you connect to.
 It is also a good idea to protect your keys with an passphrase.
 You should consider use a ssh-agent.
 To enable ssh-agent usage, activate it with agent = true parameter.

 ```json
 {